rqtrinh/mipsProcessor/README.md

 #### Alu_Core
 - Now that we have the value of alu_control we know what operation to do
+- This module will preform an operation on two values (A and B)
 - This module takes inputs A(32 bits), B(32 bits), alu_control(3 bits)
   - A is a 32 bit value
   - B is a 32 bit value